ubucon-asia/2022/content/tickets/index.md

 - In-person tickets: You can join Talks(Lectures), Workshops, BoF and sponsor booth at the venue.
 Some swags and Simultaneous interpretation between Korean and English (Only on Intl room) provided.
 - Online tickets: Join Talk sessions via live streaming (Only for Intl room session without interpretation), and participate BoF with Video call.

+### Discounts or free tickets
+We offer some discounts or free tickets for eligible participants.
+See [*Ticket discount promotion*](../news/2022-11-18-tickets-promotions/) for details.

 ## Tickets for Social events

 - Conference dinner(At Day 1 evening): 36,000 KRW (25 USD)